 Stanley integrates work in operations management, marketing, and economics to understand how and under what conditions retailers can best distribute their products and services.
-His research uses archival data and adopts an interdisciplinary perspective to improve operations’ theory and practice.
+His research uses archival data (and possibly field experiments in the near future) and adopts an interdisciplinary perspective to improve operations’ theory and practice.
 As part of his research efforts, he has worked with Amazon U.K., Tesco, Ocado, Alliance Boots, Argos, T2 Tea, and Unilever, amongst others.
 Stanley has been a visiting scholar at the W.P.
 Carey School of Business, and is an affiliate member at the MIT Megacity Logistics Lab.

-His Ph.D. dissertation was the Winner of the 2018 Emerald/EFMD Outstanding Doctoral Research Award (Operations & Production Management Category).
-Stanley’s research has also won several best paper awards, including the Best Applications-oriented Paper at the 2019 Annual EDSI Conference, 2018 IJOPM Highly Commended Paper (Runner up for Outstanding Paper of the Year), 2016 Harry Boer Best Student Paper and 2018 Chris Voss Best Paper at the EurOMA Conference, and 2018 Meritorious Paper (Industrial Logistics) awarded by the Chartered Institute of Logistics and Transport (CILT).
+His Ph.D. dissertation was the Winner of the 2018 Emerald/EFMD Outstanding Doctoral Research Award (Operations & Production Management Category), and Winner of the Chartered Institute of Logistics and Transport’s (CILT) James Cooper Memorial Cup 2019.
+Stanley’s research has also won several best paper awards, including Finalist for 2019 Service Science Best Cluster Paper at INFORMS Annual Meeting, Best Applications-oriented Paper at 2019 Annual EDSI Conference, 2018 IJOPM Highly Commended Paper (Runner up for Outstanding Paper of the Year), 2018 Chris Voss Best Paper and 2016 Harry Boer Best Student Paper at EurOMA Conference, and 2018 Meritorious Paper (Industrial Logistics) awarded by the CILT.
 In addition, his research activities are partly funded by the 2016 (Top Award) and 2018 Henry Spurrier Scholarships and the You Poh Seng Research Grant, which are honors competitively awarded by the CILT and Singapore University of Social Sciences, respectively.
 Stanley has worked on projects funded by the U.S. Department of Agriculture, and U.K. Engineering & Physical Sciences Research Council.

 Prior to entering academia, Stanley spent several years in the defence industry and have assumed varying roles, eventually rising to become Head Engineering and Operations Group at the Ministry of Defence.
 Previous roles included Intelligence Analyst, Human Resources Manager, Lead Engineer, and Technical Consultant with portfolio in wireless and satellite communication, and information technology.
 He has significant experience in project management, system life-cycle management, and lean six sigma techniques.